Roquetas Pidgin Spanish: Social and geographical situation

 Roquetas Pidgin is spoken by migrant workers working in the greenhouses in and around Roquetas de Mar, which constitutes Andalusia's largest agglomeration of greenhouses.
 These workers represent more than 50 different nationalities and live in neighborhoods at the edge of or sometimes even among the greenhouses.
 Most are undocumented and live in precarious conditions.
 The majority are single men aged 20–29 who have been living in Spain for less than a year.
 As a result of these conditions, the migrant community is very marginalized, and suspicious of mingling with other social groups.
 Most immigrants leave Roquetas after a few months.

 Most migrants with very little education come from the Maghreb and the Sahel, where literacy rates seem to be lower.
 At the same time, many immigrants from Russia, Ukraine, and Romania have completed secondary and sometimes even higher education.
 The most widely spoken native languages are Sunnike, Bambara, Arabic, and Romanian.
-Although the migrants are divided by country country and native language of origin, they maintain relationships marked by a high degree of solidarity familiarity, and there is no internal hierarchy among them.
+Although the migrants are divided by nationality and native language of origin, they maintain relationships marked by a high degree of solidarity familiarity, and there is no internal hierarchy among them.
 Their common life circumstances make them form a social group within Almería and lead to a homogenous pidgin language.

 These immigrants typically have studied no Spanish before arriving in Andalusia, but have been able to adopt it to maintain a minimum of communication with fellow workers, with employers and with native speakers on the bus and in stores.
 Their speech has a simplified grammar and vocabulary, but this has also resulted in the creation of new structures, such as this variety's spatial deixis.
 This contact situation, where people from a variety of language backgrounds are in contact and need a common language for certain contexts, is the typical background for a pidgin to form.
 This common pidgin language is generally restricted to the work environment and to the few other interactions migrants have with native Spanish-speakers.

 Roquetas Pidgin Spanish has been studied by Alexander Haselow who worked for three months in the greenhouses with these migrant workers.